 The mean is calculated by getting the difference between the average hourly rate of pay for males and the average hourly rate of pay for females (male hourly rate minus female hourly rate), expressed as a percentage of the male hourly rate.
 If this figure is negative, the average hourly rate of females is higher than the average hourly rate of males on the snapshot date.
-If this figure is positive, the average hourly rate of males is higher than the average hourly rate of males is higher than the average hourly rate of males is higher than the average hourly rate of males on the snapshot date.
+If this figure is positive, the average hourly rate of males is higher than the average hourly rate of females on the snapshot date.